SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Normal Function

 The CYP7B1 gene is a member of the cytochrome P450 gene family.
-Enzymes produced from cytochrome P450 genes are involved in the formation and breakdown of various molecules and chemicals within cells.
+The enzymes produced from cytochrome P450 genes are involved in the formation and breakdown of various molecules and chemicals within cells.
 The CYP7B1 gene provides instructions for making an enzyme called oxysterol 7-alpha-hydroxylase.
 This enzyme is produced primarily in the liver and the brain.
-In the liver, oxysterol 7-alpha-hydroxylase is involved in the pathway that breaks down a waxy, fat-like substance called cholesterol to form a bile acid called chenodeoxycholic acid.
-Bile acids are a component of a digestive fluid called bile that digests fats.
+In the liver, oxysterol 7-alpha-hydroxylase is involved in the pathway that breaks down cholesterol to form bile acids.
+Bile acids are a component of a digestive fluid called bile that breaks down fats.

-In the brain, oxysterol 7-alpha-hydroxylase is also involved in a pathway that converts cholesterol to hormones called neurosteroids.
-Neurosteroids increase nerve cell activity (excitability) and promote cell survival and communication between nerve cells.
-The enzyme primarily converts the neurosteroid dehydroepiandrosterone (DHEA) into 7-hydroxy-DHEA.
-Oxysterol 7-alpha-hydroxylase helps maintain normal cholesterol levels in the brain and, by producing neurosteroids through altering existing hormones within the pathway, regulates the effects of neurosteroids on the brain.
+In the brain, oxysterol 7-alpha-hydroxylase is involved in a pathway that converts certain forms of cholesterol into hormones called neurosteroids.
+Neurosteroids increase the ability of nerve cells (neurons) to send signals (excitability).
+Oxysterol 7-alpha-hydroxylase helps maintain normal cholesterol levels in the brain and regulates the effects of neurosteroids on the brain.

 Health Conditions Related to Genetic Changes